Correcting Attrition Bias using Changes-in-Changes: Empirical Illustration

-Thus, the CiC approach indicates that a correction is required for the ATE while the IPW approach does not.
-This raises the question as to which of these results is more plausible in this setting.
-In order to shed some light on this question, we consider whether attrition is likely to be causing a violation of the internal validity that would necessitate a correction.
-Thus, we implement the attrition tests proposed in \citet{GHO2020}.
-We find that the test of internal validity for the respondents (IV-R) is not rejected, whereas the test of interval validity for the study population (IV-P) is rejected.
-As a result, this empirical application is consistent with the testable prediction of Design II in our simulations, in which internal validity is violated for the ATE, but not the ATE-R. In the simulation results for Design II, the CiC- and IPW-corrected estimates are both consistent for the ATE-R, but only the CiC-corrected estimate is consistent for the ATE.\footnote{It may be the case that the test of IV-R fails to reject because it is underpowered.}
+Since the different corrections we implement rely on different identifying assumptions, it is crucial to discuss which are more plausible in this setting.
+In order to shed some light on this question, we first consider whether attrition is likely to be causing a violation of internal validity that would necessitate a correction.
+Thus, we implement the tests proposed in \citet{GHO2022} to assess the impact of attrition on the internal validity of the estimated treatment effects in the \emph{Progresa} study (see Panel C of Table \ref{tab:empirical}).
+These tests rely on a panel framework, and are based on testable restrictions of the relevant identifying assumptions in the presence of attrition that ensure internal validity for the respondents (IVal-R), which identifies the ATE-R, and the study population (IVal-P), which identifies the ATE.
+The testable restriction for IVal-R consists of the equality of the mean baseline outcome across treatment and control groups conditional on response status, that is, $E[Y_{0}|G=0,R=r]=E[Y_{0}|G=1,R=r]$ for $r=0,1$.
+In contrast, the testable restriction for IVal-P consists of the equality of the mean baseline outcome across the four treatment-response subgroups, $E[Y_{0}|G=g,R=r]= E[Y_{0}]$ for $(g,r)\in\{0,1\}^2$.

-More broadly, a consideration in interpreting these results is whether the assumptions of the CiC or the IPW corrections are more plausible in this setting.
-CiC relies on the assumption of time invariance of the \textit{distribution} of unobservables that affect the outcome conditional on treatment and response status.
-In contrast, IPW relies on the assumption that conditional on baseline outcome, unobservables that affect the response equation are independent of the unobservables that affect the outcome.